University of Maryland to Host 3rd Annual Safety Demo on Christmas Tree Fires

 College Park, Maryland

-COLLEGE PARK, Md. – The Department of Fire Protection Engineering at the University of Maryland’s A. James Clark School of Engineering will host its second annual Christmas tree fire safety demonstration on Thursday, December 17, 2015 at 10:30 am.
+The Department of Fire Protection Engineering at the University of Maryland’s A. James Clark School of Engineering will host its third annual Christmas tree fire safety demonstration on Wednesday, December 14, 2016 at 8:00 a.m.

 The demonstration will consist of a series of live fire experiments on both natural and artificial Christmas trees to show the burning behavior (size, intensity, and growth rate) of typical Christmas tree fires.
-These tests will replicate experiments that high school students conducted this fall as part of an on-campus, college-level program designed to spark their interest in, and develop their knowledge of the mathematics, physics, and chemistry concepts needed to solve engineering problems.
+These experiments will demonstrate the impact of moisture content on ignition, fire growth rate, and peak burning behavior.

 Christmas tree fires are five times more deadly than the average house fire.
 According to the National Fire Protection Association (NFPA), U.S. fire departments respond to an annual average of 230 home structure fires that begin with Christmas trees.
 Each year, these fires cause, on average, six civilian deaths, 22 civilian injuries, and $18.3 million in direct property damages.
 One of every 31 reported home Christmas tree fires resulted in a death, compared to an average of one death per 144 total reported home fires.

-The experiments have been designed and will be conducted by Isaac Leventon, Ph.D., a researcher in the Department of Fire Protection Engineering alumnus and NRC Postdoctoral Research Associate with the NIST Fire Research Division.
+The experiments have been designed and will be conducted by Dr. Isaac Leventon, a Department of Fire Protection Engineering alumnus and NRC Postdoctoral Research Associate with the NIST Fire Research Division.

 Department of Fire Protection Engineering, JM Patterson Hall, University of Maryland, College Park, MD 20742.
 Visitor parking is available on the top level of the Regents Drive garage.
 Follow this link for a detailed campus map: http://www.transportation.umd.edu/parking/maps/map_visitor.pdf

 About the A. James Clark School of Engineering